BURANDA TRANSIT ORIENTED DEVELOPMENT

 They used 3D printing for rapid prototyping to facilitate collaboration between the design team, fabricator and builder.
 This allowed evaluation of the thermal performance for environmental sustainability, acoustic performance for social benefit and economy in manufacture and materials.

-ScopeFAÇADE CONSULTANT + ACOUSTICS + BUILDING PHYSICS
+ScopeFAÇADE CONSULTING + ACOUSTICS + BUILDING PHYSICS

 DeveloperWEE HUR HOLDINGS